cloudlace/vuetify-dialog-promise/README.md

 ## Major and minor version history

+* Version ^2.4.0: switches to v-chip for snackbars because they're more suitable, and makes it possible to display multiple snackbars simultaneously.
 * Version ^2.3.0: switches to v-btn for snackbars because a Vuetify update broke programmatic creation of non-absolute snackbars.
 Also removes the close button; now snackbars can be closed by clicking on them.
 * Version ^2.2.0: no longer uses `snackbarParent` property (snackbars mounted in calling component instance)